-- (1) This percentage shows the effective ownership of the Operating Partnership in the properties listed.
-On March 31, 2015, Hines REIT owned a 92.5% interest in the Operating Partnership as its sole general partner.
-Affiliates of Hines owned the remaining 7.5% interest in the Operating Partnership.
-In addition, we owned an approximate 28.8% non-managing general partner interest in the Core Fund as of March 31, 2015.
-The Core Fund does not own 100% of these properties; its ownership interest in its properties ranges from 67.8% to 84.9%. - (2) In April 2015, we sold 4050/4055 Corporate Drive, which we acquired in May 2008 for a net purchase price of \$42.8 million, for a contract sales price of \$44.3 million. - (3) In April 2015, the Core Fund sold Charlotte Plaza, which the Core Fund acquired in June 2007 for a net purchase price of \$175.5 million, for a contract sales price of \$160.0 million. - (4) This amount represents the percentage leased assuming we own a 100% interest in each of these properties.
+- This percentage shows the effective ownership of the Operating Partnership in the properties listed.
+On September 30, 2015, Hines REIT owned a 92.0% interest in the Operating Partnership as its sole general partner.
+Affiliates of Hines owned the remaining 8.0% interest in the Operating Partnership.
+In addition, we owned an approximate 28.8% non-managing general partner interest in the Core Fund as of September 30, 2015.
+The Core Fund does not own 100% of these properties; its ownership interest in its properties ranges from 67.8% to 84.9%. - (2) In November 2015, the Core Fund sold 333 West Wacker for a contract sales price of \$320.5 million.
+The Core Fund acquired 333 West Wacker in April 2006 for a net purchase price of \$223.0 million. - This amount represents the percentage leased assuming we own a 100% interest in each of these properties.
 The percentage leased based on our effective ownership interest in each property is 89%.

-In order to provide capital for the investments described above, with the exception of the Howard Hughes Center and Civica Office Commons, we raised approximately \$2.7 billion through public offerings of our common stock since we commenced our initial public offering in June 2004.
+In order to provide capital for the investments described above, with the exception of the Howard Hughes Center, Civica Office Commons and 2851 Junction Avenue, we raised approximately \$2.7 billion through public offerings of our common stock since we commenced our initial public offering in June 2004.
 In consideration of market conditions and other factors, our board of directors determined to cease sales of our shares to new investors pursuant to our third public offering as of January 1, 2010.
 However, we have continued to sell shares under our dividend reinvestment plan.
 Based on market conditions and other considerations, we do not currently expect to commence any future offerings other than those related to shares issued under our dividend reinvestment plan.

 Since the conclusion of our third public offering, we have concentrated our efforts on actively managing our assets and exploring a variety of strategic opportunities focused on enhancing the composition of our portfolio and its total return potential for our stockholders.
 In doing this, we have elected to make strategic dispositions, as discussed above, which have provided us with additional liquidity.
-With the proceeds we have received from these dispositions and that we may receive from potential future dispositions, we may choose to make additional strategic acquisitions focused on high-quality office assets located on the West Coast to best position the portfolio for an eventual liquidity event, such as the purchase of Civica Office Commons, which we acquired in February 2015 and the Howard Hughes Center, which we acquired in January 2014.
+With the proceeds we have received from these dispositions and that we may receive from potential future dispositions, we may choose to make additional strategic acquisitions focused on high-quality office assets located on the West Coast to best position the portfolio for an eventual liquidity event, such as the purchase of 2851 Junction Avenue, which we acquired in May 2015, Civica Office Commons, which we acquired in February 2015 and the Howard Hughes Center, which we acquired in January 2014.
 Alternatively, we may choose to reserve for future capital expenditure and leasing capital needs, reduce our leverage in the portfolio, make additional special distributions or use the proceeds for other purposes.
-With the acquisitions of Civica Office Commons, the Howard Hughes Center and the effect of the Grocery-Anchored Portfolio Transaction, our portfolio is now geographically located 56% in the West, 16% in the Midwest, 7% in the East and 21% in the South as of March 31, 2015.
+With the acquisitions of 2851 Junction Avenue, Civica Office Commons, and the Howard Hughes Center our portfolio is now geographically located 63% in the West, 12% in the Midwest, 5% in the East and 20% in the South as of September 30, 2015.
+In addition to the actions we have taken such as the strategic acquisitions described above, we expect that we will take further action to consider our alternatives to execute a liquidity event (i.e., a sale of our assets, our sale or merger, a listing of our shares on a national securities exchange, or another similar transaction).
+There is no set timetable for the execution of such an event.